davidcalikes/Marvelous-Matching/docs/README.md

 - __Content__

-    * The fade-in effect for the hero image is from this article on Stack Overflow: https://stackoverflow.com/questions/11679567/using-css-for-a-fade-in-effect-on-page-load
+    * The JavaScript algorithm used to shuffle the flashcards was used from this article I found on [Stack Overflow](https://stackoverflow.com/questions/2450954/how-to-randomize-shuffle-a-javascript-array)

     * The Sticky Navigation Menu is derived from snippets of code from this repository: https://github.com/iamshaunjp/CSS-Tips-and-Tricks/blob/04-css-only-dropdown-menu/css-only-dropdown/styles.css